Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/closing_remarks.md

 ### How to consolidate your learning:
 - Re-run the code a week or two after the workshop, as this is a great way to consolidate what you have learned at the command-line
 - Edit the code, run sub-sections, read the `man` pages for commands, etc. to build a solid understanding of how everything works
-- Read manuals for the tools that we used today and try to understand the flags that we choose not to show you as well as the flags that we did explain
+- Read manuals for the tools that we used today and try to understand the flags that we choose not to show you as well as the flags that we did not explain
 - When you get an error (and you will) google it and see what you can find, we learn a lot through community forums, mysterious errors are part of coding
 - Seek out additional resources for learning to use tools that are of interest to you
   - [Software carpentry](https://software-carpentry.org/lessons/)